WindowsAzure/azure-notificationhubs/iOS/Samples/readme.md

 }
 ```

-This is implemented by adding a Notification Service Extension to the project and implementing the `didReceiveNotificationRequest` and `serviceExtensionTimeWillExpire` methods.
+Mutable notifications are handled by adding a Notification Service Extension to the project and implementing the `didReceiveNotificationRequest:withContentHandler:` and `serviceExtensionTimeWillExpire` methods.

 # Credits